cal-itp/data-infra/docs/ci/Git-Flow-Services.md

 git_remote=origin

 # an annotated tag is a requirement; lightweight tags are not accepted
-# see below for details on using the more convenient build-git-tag intaerface
+# see below for details on using the more convenient build-git-tag interface
 git tag -a "${app_name}/${app_version}"

 # push the annotated tag; this triggers the image build which is then pushed to